DevTeamSpace/dentamatch-iOS/README.md

 ### What is this repository for? ###

-* A Platform that is basically a dating app like tinder which allows the user to find there matches within some hotzone regions.
+* A Platform that is which allows the user to find dental jobs for in US.
 * 1.0
 ### How do I get set up? ###